 In the springtime, Creamery Meadow Trail is a very colorful place to hike.
 The wide, level double-track trail is lined by lots of flowers, most notably golden lupines that have vibrant yellow flower clusters that are sure to brighten your day.
 After 0.7 miles on Creamery Meadow Trail, and almost a mile of flat hiking, the warm-up is over and the ascent begins.
 Make a left turn up Ridge Trail, a wide trail that veers south up the end of a rounded ridge that rises between the Pacific Ocean and the Big Sur River Valley, the conduit used by the Big Sir River and Highway One.

 You’ll expend some energy now as you follow the wide trail up the ridge.
 Any time you stop to look over your shoulder, you will discover growing views west over the Pacific Ocean and north up the coast.
-Looking down the ridge, there is a good view over the sandy cove at the north end of Molera Beach, which is backed by a short rocky headland called Molera Point.
+Look down the ridge for good view over the sandy cove at the north end of Molera Beach, which is backed by a short rocky headland called Molera Point.
 Beyond that, a bit farther up the coast it Point Sur, a massive dome-shaped rock jutting into the ocean that is connected to the mainland by a sandy tie bar.
 A landmark lighthouse built atop Point Sur can easy be seen from Ridge Trail.

 Ridge Trail climbs, tapers out, and climbs again, until it crests after one mile and descends temporarily to a junction with Hidden Trail, 2.1 miles from the commencement of the hike.
 Stay to the right to continue along the ridge.
 While Ridge Trail gained close to 700 feet in the opening mile, the ascent becomes less aggressive from this point on.
 Past the Hidden Trail junction, there is only 450 feet more to gain over the next 2.65 miles to reach the end of Ridge Trail.

 The ocean views become more sporadic as the trail runs along the east side of the crown of the ridge.
-As you get higher up, there will be greater views east toward the tall green ridge on the opposite side of Highway One, which is backed by the limestone pyramid-shaped summit of Pico Blanco.
+As you get higher up, the views improve looking east toward the tall green ridge on the opposite side of Highway One, which is backed by the limestone pyramid-shaped summit of Pico Blanco.
 Somewhere on the slopes of these mountains to the southeast is the Valley View Overlook in Pfeiffer Big Sur State Park, which looks the opposite direction toward Andrew Molera State Park.

-In the open grasses and brush that cover most of this ridge, you will see several varieties of spring wildflowers including mariposa lilies and golden stars.
-Most of this hike is exposed to the sun, but you will find some welcome, though fleeting shade, about half a mile past the junction with Hidden Trail.
+In the open grasses and brush that cover most of this ridge, notice several varieties of spring wildflowers including mariposa lilies and golden stars.
+Most of this hike is exposed to the sun, but some welcome, though fleeting shade, can be found about half a mile past the junction with Hidden Trail.

 Another junction comes after two miles on Ridge Trail.
 Stay to the right past the top of South Boundary Trail to continue up the ridge.
-Shortly thereafter you will reach some earnest shade, entering a grove of large oak trees and then a small forest of redwoods.
+Shortly thereafter, reach some earnest shade by entering a grove of large oak trees followed by a small forest of redwoods.
 Enjoy the solitude of this small but remote redwood grove as you stroll past coast redwoods on Ridge Trail.
 Many of the trees appear to be young, but some are quite tall with large imposing trunks.

 As you exit the forest, Ridge Trail presents more views off the slopes to the west toward the Pacific Ocean, which is now far below.
-After 2.8 miles on Ridge Trail and 3.75 miles of hiking, you will reach the southern edge of Andrew Molera State Park.
+After 2.8 miles on Ridge Trail and 3.75 miles of hiking, approach the southern edge of Andrew Molera State Park.
 Ridge Trail ends here at a bench below a row of Monterey pines, 1,100 feet above sea level.
 Before continuing onto Panorama Trail, which descends to the right, have a seat and take in the major view that the bench provides.
 You can look all the way down the ridge and up the coast beyond Point Sur.
-Inland there are views of the high summit of Pico Blanco and the surrounding ridges in the Santa Lucia Mountains protected by Los Padres National Forest.
-Of course to the west there are miles and miles of Pacific blue.
+Look inland toward the high summit of Pico Blanco and the surrounding ridges in the Santa Lucia Mountains protected by Los Padres National Forest.
+To the west, of course, are miles and miles of Pacific blue.

 What a great place for a bench!
 If you packed a lunch, this is the place to eat it.
 If not, feast on the ocean views from this worthy high point before moving on.